ucf-icorps/i-corps-left-hand-syllabus/chapter2/pre-class.md

     * What was it that made channel partners interested?
 Excited?

-    * Draw the channel diagram - Annotate it with the channel economics
+* Slide 4: Draw the channel diagram - Annotate it with the channel economics

-* Slide 4 - Revenue Streams:
+* Slide 5 - Revenue Streams:

     * What were your hypotheses about revenue model and pricing?

     * What experiments do you run to test your Revenue Model and Pricing?

-* Slide 5: Diagram of payment flows.
+* Slide 6: Diagram of payment flows.

-* Slide 6: Rough three-year income statement to show you have a real business strategy around revenue model, channel, acquisition costs, etc.
+* Slide 7: Rough three-year income statement to show you have a real business strategy around revenue model, channel, acquisition costs, etc.

-* Slide 7: What did you learn about your Channel, Revenue Streams, and Pricing?
+* Slide 8: What did you learn about your Channel, Revenue Streams, and Pricing?

     * Hypothesis: Here’s What we Thought